KarMiles/campervan-adventures/README.md

 # Bugs and changes to original design
 During realisation of the project the following obstacles were met and changes to original design introduced:
 * Footer behaving differently on different pages.
 Fixed position was covering other content.
 On Campervans page when on static property footer was not spreading across width of page.
 Solution: default position on all pages.
-On Campervans page I added a section wrapping  the page content.
+On Campervans page I added property clear with value both.
 * Order of content slightly changed for better visibility; map visible on all screen.
-* Presentation of information changed on Garage page; as navigation bar component would be very similar to main navigation bar I decided to devide content into slates, adhering to responsive design practice.
+* Presentation of information changed on Garage page; as navigation bar component would be very similar to main navigation bar I decided on a different solution: devided content into slates, adhering to responsive design practice.

 # Credits
 * Code